hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/network/detaching-a-provider-module-from-a-client-module.md

     // completion of the in-progress NPI callback function calls return STATUS_PENDING;

-    // When the last in-progress call to the client module&#39;s
+    // When the last in-progress call to the client module's
     // NPI callback functions completes, the provider module
     // must call NmrProviderDetachClientComplete() with the
     // binding handle for the attachment to the client module.